GeorgeET15/arcade-ide/README.md

 1. Open Arcade IDE.
 2. Click "Open Folder" to select a project directory with your game files (e.g., `.c` files using `arcade.h`).
 3. Navigate the file tree to open files in the Monaco Editor.
+4. Leverage `arcade.h` integration, code snippets, and the AI sprite generator to build your retro 2D game.
-4. Write, save, and compile your game code using `arcade.h` for retro 2D game development.
+5. Write, save, and compile your game code for development.

 ## Giving Credit